 This is partly because of the disappearance of grocery stores selling fresh produce in economically challenged neighborhoods, leaving food deserts in their wake.
 Many people depend on processed foods (made with subsidized crops like sugar, wheat, corn), which are easier to afford than fresh fruits and vegetables.

-We provide training through apprenticeships and hands-on workshops for beginning farmers and others seeking to learn about urban farming.
-We also operate three production farms, including City Farm (Rhode Island’s oldest urban farm) to demonstrate successful, small-scale, sustainable practices.
+We provide training through apprenticeships and hands-on workshops for beginning farmers and others seeking to learn about small-scale, sustainable farming.
+We also operate three production farms, including City Farm (Rhode Island’s oldest urban farm) to demonstrate successful practices.

 SCLT staff have actively promoted programs and policies to build a more just and sustainable food system.
 We advocated for a Comprehensive Plan that included aggressive goals for community gardens and urban farms in Providence.
 We helped pass a Providence city ordinance allowing backyard chickens.
 We have advocated for increased investment by the State of Rhode Island in farmland access programs.
 SCLT was also a founding member of the RI Food Policy Council, which creates partnerships, develops policies and advocates for improvements to the local food system to increase and expand its capacity, viability and sustainability.